-A total elbow replacement is not a very common surgery; however, it is successful in relieving joint pain in the elbow after other treatment options have failed to provide relief.
+A total elbow replacement or total elbow arthroplasty is not a very common surgery; however, it is successful in relieving joint pain in the elbow after other treatment options have failed to provide relief.

 The elbow joint is where three bones in your arm meet to form a hinge joint: the upper arm bone (humerus) and the two bones in your forearm (radius and ulna).
 Articular cartilage covers the surfaces of the bones where they meet to form the elbow joint.